 This plant is classified as invasive by the California Invasive Plant Council (Cal-IPC) classifies the invasiveness of the species of this plant as limited.

 Growth Rate: 24 Inches per Year.

 Longevity Less than 50 years.

-Leaves Ovate, Bronze or Red, Bronze, Deciduous.
+Leaves Ovate, Bronze or Purple or Reddish, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Pink or White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

 Prolific, Red Drupe, Large (1.50 - 3.00 inches), fruiting in Summer.

 Shading Capacity Rated as Moderate out of Leaf.

 USDA Hardiness Zones 5 - 9.

 Clay, Loam or Sand Texture.